bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 reduction or loss in quality.

-It should also be noted, setting an image's dimensions in HTML by way of the height and width attributes **does help** render the page quicker, setting aside the appropriate space for the image.
+It should also be noted, setting an image's dimensions in HTML by way of the height and width attributes <b>does help</b> render the page quicker, setting aside the appropriate space for the image.
 Understand, these attributes are to only be used to identify the exact image dimensions and not to shrink an image.
 Using a larger image, then scaling it down